-You might not suspect a fresh or frozen turkey as a source of gluten.
+You might not suspect a fresh or frozen turkey to be a source of gluten.
 But basting solutions injected into turkeys during processing do sometimes contain gluten.
-And those handy little gravy packets included in the packaging of some brands almost always contain gluten.
+Also, those handy little gravy packets included in the packaging of some brands almost always contain gluten.

 01 of 06